 - A. Requiring applicants to demonstrate the impact of their proposed development on the noise environment and, where appropriate, provide a Noise Assessment.
-The layout, orientation, design and use of buildings should ensure that operational noise does not adversely affect neighbours, particularly noise-sensitive land uses such as housing, hospitals, schools and quiet open spaces; - B. Requiring proposals and supporting Noise Assessments to have regard to the Agent of Change principle, as set out in London Plan (2021) Policies D13 and D14, and to minimise any potential noise conflict between existing activities and new development.
-Where the avoidance of noise conflicts is impractical or unavoidable, mitigation measures such as noise attenuation and restrictions on operating hours should be implemented, and will be secured through appropriate planning conditions; - C. Requiring noise and vibration from deconstruction and construction activities to be minimised and, where necessary, mitigation measures put in place to limit noise and vibration disturbance in the vicinity of the development; - D. Requiring developers to ensure that noise is reduced to an acceptable level, in line with the appropriate British Standard, during construction and operation, through the use of attenuation, distance, screening, or layout/orientation in accordance with London Plan (2021) Policy D14; - E. Ensuring that appropriate design measures are taken with external lighting schemes so they are contained and only illuminate intended areas; and - F. Resisting developments where floodlighting or external lighting would cause unacceptable levels of light pollution, by applying the standards and guidelines set out in the Institute of Lighting Engineers Guidance Notes for the Reduction of Obtrusive Light.
+The layout, orientation, design and use of buildings should ensure that operational noise does not adversely affect neighbours, particularly noise-sensitive land uses such as housing, hospitals, schools and quiet open spaces; - B. Requiring proposals and supporting Noise Assessments to have regard to the Agent of Change principle, as set out in London Plan Policies D13 ' Agent of Change' and D14 'Noise', and to minimise any potential noise conflict between existing activities and new development.
+Where the avoidance of noise conflicts is impractical or unavoidable, mitigation measures such as noise attenuation and restrictions on operating hours should be implemented, and will be secured through appropriate planning conditions; - C. Requiring noise and vibration from deconstruction and construction activities to be minimised and, where necessary, mitigation measures put in place to limit noise and vibration disturbance in the vicinity of the development; - D. Requiring developers to ensure that noise is reduced to an acceptable level, in line with the appropriate British Standard, during construction and operation, through the use of attenuation, distance, screening, or layout/orientation in accordance with London Plan Policy D14 'Noise'; - E. Ensuring that appropriate design measures are taken with external lighting schemes so they are contained and only illuminate intended areas; and - F. Resisting developments where floodlighting or external lighting would cause unacceptable levels of light pollution, by applying the standards and guidelines set out in the Institute of Lighting Engineers Guidance Notes for the Reduction of Obtrusive Light.

 13.19 The impact of noise and vibration is a material consideration in determining planning applications.
-Applicants will be expected have regard for the Government's Noise Policy Statement for England, London Plan Policy (2021) Policies D13 and D14 and the Mayor's Environmental Strategy (33) on ambient noise.
+Applicants will be expected to have regard for the Government's Noise Policy Statement for England, London Plan Policy Policies D13 'Agent of Change' and D14 'Noise' and the Mayor's Environmental Strategy(30) on ambient noise.

 13.20 Appropriate lighting can play a vital role in ensuring community safety in the evening and at night, by enhancing environmental quality and opportunities for natural surveillance.
-It can also be beneficial in terms of highlighting and enhancing landmark structures, helping people navigate around the boorugh.
+It can also be beneficial in terms of highlighting and enhancing landmark structures, helping people navigate around the borough.
 However, such benefits need to be balanced against the detrimental effects excessive lighting can have on wildlife and concerns about energy consumption.
 As such national planning policy seeks to minimise light pollution from new development.
 In certain circumstances, particularly ecologically sensitive areas such as Special Areas of Conservation (SAC), Sites of Special Scientific Interest (SSSI) and Special Protection Areas (SPA), it may be necessary for developers to employ a suitably qualified and accredited lighting engineer.